-Palak Jain & Tapasvi’s Pre-wedding Functions Begins; Ronit Roy, SuKish, Kunal-Bharti & Others Attend
+Palak Jain & Tapasvi’s Pre-wedding Functions Begin; Ronit Roy, SuKish, Kunal-Bharti & Others Attend

 Palak Looked Beautiful In Pink-coloured Lehenga

 Palak's fan club shared a few pre-wedding ceremony pictures in which Palak looked beautiful in a pink-coloured lehenga.
-She was seen happily posing with her would-be husband and family.
+She was seen happily posing with her husband-to-be and family.

 Suyyash, Kishwer & Ronit At Palak’s Engagement Ceremony